WA electricity rebates and incentives 2026: complete guide

 - Charging infrastructure support.

-- Stamp duty reductions.
+- Stamp duty concessions for eligible vehicles.

 Heat pump rebates